nikosun/IDAS-CallforCode/README.md

 - It is harder to get the big budget for disasters preparedness than the actual problems (such as refugees shelter/food).
 Integration with the current happenings or daily life/production is one of our total solution ideas.

 - Remember the monuments by our ancestors.
-Find out the historical records of the natural disaster damages.
+Find out the historical records of the natural disasters.
 The past records may be 100+ year-old and people forgot them.
 Do not repeat tragedy.
-[Ref1:NYT](https://www.nytimes.com/2011/04/21/world/asia/21stones.html), [Ref2:JpGov,300+ Stones](http://www.thr.mlit.go.jp/road/sekihijouhou/gaiyou.pdf)
+[Ref1:NYT](https://www.nytimes.com/2011/04/21/world/asia/21stones.html), [Ref2:JpGov, 300+ Stones](http://www.thr.mlit.go.jp/road/sekihijouhou/gaiyou.pdf)

 [![IDAS - Block Diagram](doc/source/images/block-diagram-v02.png)](https://raw.githubusercontent.com/nikosun/IDAS-CallforCode/master/doc/source/images/block-diagram-v02.png)